deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 When a client connects to the hub it calls `StreamAsync` and the server spins up a thread that is responsible for processing messages from the client's `IAsyncEnumerable`.
 It uses a [`Channel<T>`](https://devblogs.microsoft.com/dotnet/an-introduction-to-system-threading-channels/) as the "queue" of messages produced by the server - as messages are posted to the `Channel<T>` they are yielded to SignalR which sends them over the connection to the client.

-#### Callbacks
+### Callbacks

 Under the hood the `T` used in our `Channel<T>` is actually a struct called `MessageWithCallback` that contains an `AirDropHubMessage` and an optional callback that is called if the message is in response to another message.
-Callbacks are handled by implementing `IValueTaskSource` - this is the `ValueTask` equivalent of using `TaskCompletionSource` and allows consumers of our SignalR implementation of `AirDropPeer` to `await` the result of an operation, even though that result is happening asynchronously from our underlying stream.
-We keep track of the callback by storing a message's unique identifier and its the `IValueTaskSource` representing the callback in a `Dictionary` associated with the connection.
-When a message is received from the client we check to see if the `ReplyTo` property value is in that `Dictionary` and, if so, we call the callback with the message from the client.
+Callbacks are handled by implementing `IValueTaskSource` - this is the `ValueTask` equivalent of using `TaskCompletionSource` and allows consumers of our SignalR implementation of `AirDropPeer` to `await` the result of an operation, even though that result is happening asynchronously on another thread (the one handling messages from the client).
+We keep track of the callback by storing a message's unique identifier and the `IValueTaskSource` representing the callback in a `Dictionary` associated with the connection.
+When a message is received from the client we check to see if the `ReplyTo` property value is in that `Dictionary` and, if so, we invoke the callback with the message from the client.

-`IValueTaskSource` is relatively easy to implement - there's a struct in the runtime that implements the majority of its logic called `ManualResetValueTaskSourceCore<T>` so our implementation, called [`CallbackValueTaskSource`](https://github.com/deanward81/AirDropAnywhere/blob/2021-06-14-cross-platform-bits/src/AirDropAnywhere.Cli/Hubs/AirDropHub.cs#L190), simply wraps it:
+`IValueTaskSource` is relatively easy to implement, there's a struct in the runtime that implements the majority of its logic called `ManualResetValueTaskSourceCore<T>`, so our implementation, called [`CallbackValueTaskSource`](https://github.com/deanward81/AirDropAnywhere/blob/2021-06-14-cross-platform-bits/src/AirDropAnywhere.Cli/Hubs/AirDropHub.cs#L190), simply wraps it:

 ```c#
 /// <summary>